 Blogs and websites about inclusion

-This video overview is part of the Edmonton Public Schools' "Inclusive Learning: Everyone’s In" initiative.
-The District was selected as a change agent for Alberta's "Action on Inclusion" initiative — to share information about best practices to welcome, include and support students' needs in the classroom and community.
-View all of the Inclusive Learning unit, talks about a new district document that spotlights the strengths-based approach — a model of teaching and learning that helps students experience success by focusing on their strengths and what they can do, rather than on the limits of a diagnosed condition.
+This video overview is part of the Edmonton Public Schools’ “Inclusive Learning: Everyone’s In” initiative.
+The District was selected as a change agent for Alberta’s “Action on Inclusion” initiative — to share information about best practices to welcome, include and support students’ needs in the classroom and community.
+Leona Morrison, a Supervisor in the Inclusive Learning unit, talks about a new district document that spotlights the strengths-based approach — a model of teaching and learning that helps students experience success by focusing on their strengths and what they can do, rather than on the limits of a diagnosed condition.

 This video overview is part of the Edmonton Public Schools’ “Inclusive Learning: Everyone’s In” initiative.
 Montrose School is a K-6 school with an enrollment of approximately 190 students, 70 having identified special learning needs.
 Montrose provides a positive inclusive learning environment that ensures quality teaching and engaging learning experiences for all students.
 The foundational belief at Montrose School is that, “everyone belongs to all of us.”
 The school, family and community partners work together effectively to help each child do their best.
 Staff and community partners model caring, supportive relationships, positive cultural beliefs and expectations, while providing opportunities and skills for students to participate and contribute in meaningful ways.